-If you have only had a small amount of rain which has only raised the level by half an inch to an inch then you probably don’t need to do anything.
+If you have only had a small amount of rain which has only raised the level by half an inch to an inch then you probably don’t need to drain your pool at all.
 The level will reduce with evaporation by itself.

 Can a swimming pool overflow when it rains?